DhanushOnTheWeb/Candy-Bot/README.md

 # Candy-Bot

-🔐 Candy Bot — Your Encrypted File Manager on Telegram Securely upload, organize, and retrieve documents—all from a simple chat interface.
+🔐 Candy Bot — Is A  Encrypted File Manager on Telegram Securely upload, organize, and retrieve documents—all from a simple chat interface.
 Built and maintained by Dhanush, this bot transforms Telegram into a robust digital vault with folder structure, smart indexing, and military-grade encryption.

 🍭 Key Features of the Candy Bot